©2020 William A. Lasher

 “A good question, Captain Abbotsford, and in my view, much of the phenomenon we’ve observed in the post Hydrogen War world could be classified as illusionary, though it appears quite real.”

 “I’ve been meaning to tell you about an experience we had last night.
 We tried to visit Delone at the central garrison, but for some reason the paperwork didn’t go through, and when we went back outside, we discovered our camels had been stolen.
-We decided to walk back, we really didn’t have a choice, Donovan and Johnny and I, and we ended up taking a detour after we encountered street fighting.
+We decided to walk back, we really didn’t have a choice, Donovan, Johnny, and I, and we ended up taking a detour after we encountered street fighting.
 To make a long story short, we were walking through a dark alley, and we were attacked by walking corpses.”

 “You were attacked by walking corpses?
 What did they look like?”

 “They were dressed like the mummy in the Red Pyramid,” I said.
 “Like warriors from the Middle Ages.
 They threatened us with swords, and one of them had on a suit of armor.”

 “What happened?
 How did you respond?”

 “We shot at them point blank, and they disintegrated into dust,” said Molly.
 “Do you think the walking corpses could have been an illusion, Professor?”

 “It would seem likely, don’t you think?
 I don’t know how else to explain it.
 The world has changed in many ways since the Hydrogen War, and it seems to me there may be more to it than we can easily comprehend.”